 If you are someone who enjoys salads then growing spinach leaves will leave you with a plethora of fresh leaves to make into salads or fixings on sandwiches and burgers.
 Growing spinach leaves also will give you a steady supply of dark, leafy green veggies that are healthier.
-The darker it is the healthier the plant is for humans.
+The darker it is, the more vigorous the plant is for humans.
 You could buy spinach leaves at grocery stores, but growing spinach leaves yourself will provide a richer experience, and it will save you money in the long run.

-When in the mature stage, be sure to mulch in order to trap in moisture and heat.
+When in the mature stage, be sure to mulch to trap moisture and heat.
 When leafy enough, harvest before the plants begins to bloom.
 While growing spinach leaves, be sure to look out for pests like ants, worms and other tiny insects that may want to latch onto your spinach.
-A difficult part in growing any vegetable is keeping bugs away since you cannot always be there to care for you plants.
+A difficult part of growing any vegetable is keeping bugs away since you cannot always be there to care for your plants.
 Look for extra tiny insects that like to latch on to leaves and eat them.
 If you pick up any leaf, you will see tiny holes in them.
 The holes you see are from small insects that like to munch on leaves all day.
 This is important to remember since these same tiny insects will eat your spinach leaves like normal leaves.
-Organic pesticide is always best when trying to keep bugs away.
-The great thing about natural pesticide is lack of odor and it is safe for plants, humans and animals.
+An organic pesticide is always best when trying to keep bugs away.
+The great thing about natural pesticide is lack of odor, and it is safe for plants, humans, and animals.
 You can spray organic pesticides on your plants, but be sure not to overdo it.
 Growing spinach leaves is one of those rare times when you don’t want the plant to grow to its fullest stage.
 When harvesting, you’ll have all the access to spinach leaves you need to make salads and delicious spinach recipes.
 You’ll be surprised how different spinach leaves taste when grown directly from the ground.